josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/screen-reading_shaders.md

 Godot <doc:shading_language> has a special texture to access the already rendered contents of the screen.
-It is used by specifying a hint when declaring a sampler2D uniform: hint_screen_texture.
-A special built-in varying SCREEN_UV can be used to obtain the UV relative to the screen for the current fragment.
+It is used by specifying a hint when declaring a `sampler2D` uniform: `hint_screen_texture`.
+A special built-in varying `SCREEN_UV` can be used to obtain the UV relative to the screen for the current fragment.
 As a result, this canvas_item fragment shader results in an invisible object, because it only shows what lies behind: